 If you are inserting or removing a drive, shut down the operating system properly, turn off the computer, and unplug the power cord.
+Do not remove a drive while the computer is on or in standby mode.

 Before handling a drive, ensure that you are discharged of static electricity.
 While handling a drive, avoid touching the connector.
-For more information about preventing electrostatic damage, refer to Appendix D, Electrostatic Discharge on page 55.
+For more information about preventing electrostatic damage, refer to Appendix D, Electrostatic Discharge on page 59.